WarrenWu4/pit-boss/README.md

 # Pit Boss

+A hotkey manager for virtual desktops in Windows 11.

-Built on top of Ciantic/VirtualDesktopAccessor
+Built on top of Ciantic/VirtualDesktopAccessor.

+## Features

+WIP
+- Switch between desktops.
+- Move applications from one desktop to another.
-- Provides a more friendly GUI for key mapping
+- Friendly GUI for key mappings.
+- Dynamic tray icon that displaying current desktop.
-- Runs on start up
+- Runs on device start up.

-Misc Notes
+## Download

+WIP

-Normal for backgrounds to fuck up a little bit when switching desktops.
-You can blame Microsoft for that :).
+**PS:** Normal for backgrounds to fuck up a little bit when switching desktops (you can thank Microsoft for that 🙃).
-Until I create my own of virtual desktops on windows it'll be a little laggy.
-You can blame Microsoft for that again :).